 A system for bidding which requires custom configuration by publishers.

-Learn more about the difference between Exchange Bidding and Header Bidding.
+Learn more about the difference between Open Bidding and header bidding.

 The minimum price a buyer needs to bid in order to be eligible for the auction.